Teignmouth: Media

+Local radio stations are BBC Radio Devon on 104.3 FM, Heart West on 96.4 and 103 FM Greatest Hits Radio Devon on 105.5 FM, Radio Exe on 107.3 FM and East Devon Radio, a community based station which broadcast on 106.4 FM.

+The town is served by the local newspaper, Teignmouth Post, a sub-edition of the Mid Devon Advertiser, which publishes on Fridays.

 Sport

-The town is the home of Teignmouth A.F.C., whose first team currently play in the South West Peninsula League and reserves play in the South Devon League division two.
-The town is also the home of Teignmouth R.F.C. with the 1st XV playing in the South West 1 league.
+The town is the home of Teignmouth A.F.C., whose first team currently play in the South West Peninsula League and reserves play in the South Devon League Division Two.

+It is also the home of Teignmouth R.F.C. with the 1st XV playing in the South West 1 league.

 The Den Bowling Club situated on the sea front is the home of the Teignmouth Open Bowls Tournament.

 Teignmouth Shotokan Karate Club was established in 1984 and trains twice weekly at the Teign Heritage Centre and Pavilions Teignmouth.

 The seafront benefits from Teignmouth Lido, a public open-air heated swimming pool.
 This is one of four outdoor pools operated by Teignbridge District Council.
 The others are at Buckfastleigh, Ashburton and Buckland.

-Teignmouth is home to the River Teign Rowing club, the largest rowing club in the UK with almost 400 members, the club competes internationally in Cornish Pilot Gig rowing, Locally racing Seine boats and Nationally in Sea Skiffs and Sculls.
+Teignmouth is home to the River Teign Rowing club, the largest rowing club in the UK with almost 400 members; it competes internationally in Cornish Pilot Gig rowing, locally racing Seine boats and nationally in Sea Skiffs and Sculls.
 Members have competed recently as far afield as Russia.

-Teign Corinthian Yacht Club was founded in 1886, and organises racing and training for sailing dinghies, yachts and powerboats.
+Teign Corinthian Yacht Club was founded in 1886; it organises racing and training for sailing dinghies, yachts and powerboats.
 It has two centres: a clubhouse on Teignmouth seafront built in 1995 and a dinghy park on the River Teign estuary at Coombe Cellars, with a new clubhouse being built there in 2020.